RepLiQA: A Question-Answering Dataset for Benchmarking LLMs on Unseen Reference Content: Benchmarking LLMs with on Reading Comprehension

+Inference is carried out using \textsc{OpenRouter},\footnote{\url{https://openrouter.ai/}} which serves as a unified framework enabling access to multiple LLM providers through a single API.
+Our entire benchmarking evaluation has cost approximately USD 5k.

 For \emph{question answering}, we follow the evaluation protocol by~\citet{adlakha2023evaluating} and measure performance metrics such as the \textsc{F1} score and recall.
 Around 20\% of questions in \ourdataset{} are not answerable from provided documents, in which situation we expect (and prompt) models to reply with \emph{\unanswerable{}}.
-We further evaluate models in terms of their ability to detect such situations and abstain from answering.
+We further evaluate models in terms of their ability to detect such situations and refuse to reply.

 For \emph{topic retrieval}, models were prompted to determine the topic or document category out of the occurrences in the dataset (cf. Figure~\ref{fig:topics}), with the set of candidates passed through the prompt.
 Further evaluation details, such as the prompts we used, can be found in Appendix~\ref{appendix:prompts}.

 As point of reference, we additionally report \emph{question answering} results on \triviaqa{}~\citep{2017arXivtriviaqa}\footnote{\url{https://huggingface.co/datasets/mandarjoshi/trivia_qa}}, a well-known dataset whose context documents are factual and contain largely documented information.
 We make use of its subset derived from Wikipedia and expect models to perform well on it even when no context information is provided, with models relying purely on memory.